 Viola tricolor also has another common name, Heartsease, with a long history of use for many different conditions.
-Today, we know that Viola tricolor contains a special type of molecule known as cyclotides, or circular peptides.
+Today, we know that the Viola tricolor contains a special type of molecule known as cyclotides or circular peptides.
 These substances are very stable because of their structural shape.

 Ingredients:Tincture of organically grown fresh aerial parts of Wild Pansy (Viola tricolor), extracted in alcohol (50%V/V).

 Directions:Adults: 15 to 20 drops twice daily, in a little water.
 Children (2-12 years): 1 drop per year of age twice daily in a little water.

 Avoid during pregnancy or if breastfeeding.Keep out of reach and sight of children.

 Food SupplementFood supplements should not be used as a substitute for a varied and balanced diet and a healthy lifestyle.

 Copyright ©1999-2017 healthypeach.com All rights Reserved Terms & Conditions